Tribe's Guide to

 You can apply for spousal maintenance orders either as part of your application for a property settlement or separately, on an Initiating Application.

 You can also make a private agreement that spousal maintenance should be paid.
-This agreement will not be legally enforceable unless it is put into court in the form of consent orders or a binding financial agreement is made.
+This agreement will not be legally enforceable unless it is put into court in the form of consent orders, or a binding financial agreement is made.

 How does the court assess an application for spousal maintenance?